mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The parent hash in a node D is valid with respect to a parent node P if the following criteria hold.
-Here C and S are the children of P (for "child" and "sibling"), with C being the child that is on the direct path of D (possibly D itself) and S the other child:
+Here C and S are the children of P (for "child" and "sibling"), with C being the child that is on the direct path of D (possibly D itself) and S being the other child:

 * D is a descendant of P in the tree.